lemakavely/organizational-structure-with-react/README.md

 to test and implement clone it and run npm install then npm start then you will see something like this below

-most of the ui and lojic is done almost 75% of the job is done and what is left is....
+most of the ui and logic is done almost 75% of the job is done and what is left is....

-.adding employee adding and updating functionality .addisng some routing
-.connecting with firebase api
+.adding employee adding and updating functionality, addisng some routing and connecting with firebase api

 # YOU CAN SEE THE UI THROUGH THE ILLUSTRATION BELOW